Bob ("Weird Al" Yankovic song)

-"Bob" is a song by "Weird Al" Yankovic from the 2003 album, Poodle Hat.
-The song is a parody sung in the style of Bob Dylan, and all of the lyrics are palindromes as is the title.
-For example, the song's first line is "I, man, am regal—a German am I", which reads the same when reversed.
+"Bob" is a song by "Weird Al" Yankovic from the 2003 album Poodle Hat.
+The song is a parody sung in the style of Bob Dylan, and each line of the lyrics is a palindrome as is the title.
+For example, the song's first line is "I, man, am regal—a German am I".

 The song did not chart at the time of its release, but later became the subject of critical and scholarly examination.
 Music critic Nathan Rabin argues that the song's lyrics "sound cryptic enough to be genuine Dylanesque, but are in fact palindromes delivered in an uncanny re-creation of Dylan's nasal whine."
 Randall Auxier and Douglas R. Anderson described Yankovic as having "bested" Dylan with the song, in a hypothetical competition.

 Composition and style

-"Bob" was written by Yankovic in 2002, and was "in part inspired by the year 2002, itself a palindrome".
+"Bob" was written and recorded by Yankovic in 2002 and was "in part inspired by the year 2002, itself a palindrome".
 In an interview with musicologist Lily E. Hirsch, Yankovic used the song as an illustration of his writing process, noting that he put together the lyrics before deciding to do the song in the style of Dylan:

 Using Dylan as the template for the song style also allowed Yankovic to use Dylan's first name, itself a palindrome, as the title.
 The song is described as "a style parody that responds to Dylan's sound (particularly his mid-1960s sound) and to the befuddling nature of some of his lyrics".
-Although the music video references "Subterranean Homesick Blues", "the musical style of 'Bob' is closer to Dylan's 'Tombstone Blues'".
+Although the music video alludes to "Subterranean Homesick Blues", "the musical style of 'Bob' is closer to Dylan's 'Tombstone Blues'".
 Yankovic "plays on the famous inscrutability of Dylan's 1960s lyrics by composing his parody entirely from palindromes", while his performance "replicates a musical style associated with Bob Dylan—harmonica, a pronounced nasal voice, and vocal attacks marked by scooping", the latter being a musical technique of singing the note slightly below the desired pitch, and then sliding up to it.
 Another examination found that "Yankovic's vocal timbre, attack, phrasing and rhythm make the song convincingly Dylanesque, while the rhyming palindromes provide a structuring logic to the song and provide it with its own sense even as it makes no sense semantically".
 The A.V.
 Club found the song to be "very much in the Bowser & Blue tradition, imitating the sound of Dylan's classic recordings and poking fun at his penchant for nonsensical lyrics".

-While serving as a guest judge in a palindrome contest in 2013, Yankovic noted that the palindrome appearing as a verse in the song, "Oozy rat in a sanitary zoo", was a personal favorite of his.
-Yankovic further related that "The writing of a brilliant palindrome is a small miracle", which "deserves to be honored more than a lot of the stupid and inconsequential things we often celebrate in our culture".
+In 2013, Yankovic served as a guest judge in a palindrome contest.
+Noting that "Oozy rat in a sanitary zoo", a line in the song, was a personal favorite of his, he said, "The writing of a brilliant palindrome is a small miracle", which "deserves to be honored more than a lot of the stupid and inconsequential things we often celebrate in our culture".